 All ReFa devices come with cleaning cloth, protective pouch, instruction manual, 1 year warranty card, and guarantee card with a 9-digit number that is unique to your purchased device.
 When it comes to skin care tools and devices, it is wise to purchase from an authorized retailer to insure that you’ll get a high quality authentic product.
 That being said, be aware that there are many low-priced ReFa knock offs currently circulating on the market.

 √ Where to buy?
-A genuine ReFa roller comes with a “guarantee card” and can be purchased from the following authorized retailers: Refausa.com, Sephora, Dermstore, SkincareRX, Skinstore, Nordstrom, Macys, Saks, Neiman Marcus.
+A genuine ReFa roller comes with a “guarantee card” and can be purchased from the following authorized retailers: Refausa.com, Amazon, Sephora, Dermstore, SkincareRX, Skinstore, Nordstrom, Macys, Saks, Neiman Marcus.

-Pros: easy to use, provides better lymphatic drainage massage in comparison to regular face rollers, stimulates blood flow, reduces puffiness, improves absorption of skincare products, provides mild lifting effect.
+PROS: easy to use, provides better lymphatic drainage massage in comparison to regular face rollers, stimulates blood flow, reduces puffiness, improves absorption of skincare products, provides mild lifting effect.

 In conclusion, ReFa face and body rollers are premium massage tools.
 They might be priced higher than other beauty rollers on the market, but they also offer much more than regular rollers.
-Some of their unique features include simulation of finger kneading massage technique, mild microcurrent, ability to control and adjust the pull of the skin, and platinum coating as means to reduce skin irritation.
+Some of their unique features include simulation of finger kneading massage technique, mild microcurrent, ability to control and adjust the pull off the skin, and platinum coating as means to reduce skin irritation.
 However, when comparing ReFa vs NuFace in terms of microcurrent benefits, NuFace is in a lead.

 √ Read also about gemstone facial rollers and their benefits.